abuna1985/simple-react-counter/README.md

 [x] Apply `useState` to 3 separate counters.

-[x] Use a organized structure for `components` in the react application.
+[x] Use a organized structure for `components` in the React application.

 [x] Have 3 separate counters that work independently of each other.